pelagios/recogito/README.md

 texts/Isidore_Book XIII.txt
 texts/Isidore_Book XIV.txt
 ```
-The corresponding JSON should look like this:
+The contents of the file `isidore.json` should look like this:

 ```javascript
 {